Vaei/ProcHitReact/README.md

 > <br>Fully extendable in Blueprint
 > <br>And its **Free!**

+> [!WARNING]
+> Use `git clone` instead of downloading as a zip, or you will not receive content
+> <br>Install this as a project plugin, not an engine plugin

 > [!TIP]
 > Suitable for both singleplayer and multiplayer games
 > <br>Supports UE5.2+